To win in the marketplace you must first win in the workplace.

 While Performance Management was initially installed to align goals and foster joint efforts –it has since evolved into this the pivotal point for an entire set of HR practices, especially Compensation and Talent Management.

 No wonder, annual performance reviews have turned into a tense time for everyone involved.
-Managers tend to batch feedback, both negative and positive, into the annual feedback dump, depriving employees of the timely feedback they need to actually improve when it matters; and employees are nervous about their appraisal as it effects their upcoming compensation and promotional chances.
+Managers tend to batch feedback, both negative and positive, into the annual feedback dump, depriving employees of the timely feedback they need to actually improve when it matters; and employees are nervous about their appraisal as it affects their upcoming compensation and promotional chances.

 Review tools are in place to help guide the discussion and ‘force’ managers to rank their people.
 This means many companies excel at calculating ratings.
 But it comes at a high cost to the morale and motivation of people.
 However, the tides are shifting, and organizations of all shapes and sizes are already eliminating employee appraisals in order to respond to the challenges and interfaces to HR instruments.
 Figure 4 demonstrates the facts and trend of traditional performance management systems .